cadia-lvl/diar-az/README.md

 - [ ] 4.
 Create a script which creates new segments based on 2-6 speaker turns which looks like the current corpus but with those new audio files.

 ## TODO
-in rttm files identify 1.[noise], + and crosstalk in rttm files, spot segments which are missing speaker ids Use `sort -k3,3 -t, filename.csv` to look for longer name mistakes Use `sort -k3,3 -u -t, filename.csv` if you only want one occurance of each name preserve existing spk_labels
+- in rttm files identify 1.[noise], + and crosstalk
+- in rttm files, spot segments which are missing speaker ids
+- Use `sort -k3,3 -t, filename.csv` to look for longer name mistakes
+- Use `sort -k3,3 -u -t, filename.csv` if you only want one occurance of each name
+- preserve existing spk_labels

+## License
+This project is licensed under [Apache 2.0](License).

-# Acknowledgements
+## Acknowledgements

 This project was funded by the the Icelandic [Directorate of Labour](https://vinnumalastofnun.is/)'s student summer job program in 2020.